FelixAshong/Password-list/README.md

 ## 📝 License

-This project is licensed under the oost Software License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Boost Software License - see the [LICENSE.md](LICENSE.md) file for details.